CORONATION GLOBAL HOUSEVIEW STRATEGY

 Over the year, the worst performing frontier market was Argentina (-50.2%).
 The government was forced to approach the IMF for a $60 billion package as inflation spiked and capital fled the country.
 This saw the peso halve in value against the dollar.
 At the start of the year, due to concerns around valuations, the strategy had limited Argentine exposure (2.9%) through a single holding and sold out completely in the first quarter of 2018 as its share price moved past our fair value.
 This helped limit the impact of the crisis on the strategy, despite Argentina being one of the largest constituents in the MSCI Frontier Markets Index.
 More recently, the currency has stabilised.
 Interest rates have been hiked and the IMF deal-related policies have gone some way to restoring investor confidence.

-With valuations having become significantly more attractive, particularly in US dollar terms, we have selectively added some high-quality Argentine corporates to the fund.
+With valuations having become significantly more attractive, particularly in US dollar terms, we have selectively added some high-quality Argentine corporates to the strategy.
 Bottom-up fundamentals look appealing, and the margin of safety has increased to an attractive level.
 Argentina made up 7.7% of the strategy at year-end.
 The strategy’s largest exposures are Egypt (15.4%) and Bangladesh (12.9%).
 As always, country weights are a function of the attractiveness of individual companies in each market rather than a macro or index view.
-In fact, for much of the year, the fund held no exposure in Argentina and Vietnam – two of the largest weightings in the MSCI Frontier Markets Index – due to valuation concerns.
+In fact, for much of the year, the strategy held no exposure in Argentina and Vietnam – two of the largest weightings in the MSCI Frontier Markets Index – due to valuation concerns.

 A number of the other major markets were down significantly in 2018, including Pakistan (-25.1%), Sri Lanka